 Scalp reduction is a process in which an area of bald skin is cut out and removed from the top and back of the scalp and then the resulting gap is then stitched closed.

 Scalp reduction reduces the size of the area requiring transplantation and therefore has been in conjunction with other treatments.
 This is not recommended today as multiple, painful procedures are required and additionally the skin can stretch back, so a previously bald crown will again become a bald crown but there will also be an unnatural scar.

-Sure Hair Toronto has been performing dense-packed follicular unit hair transplantation and is continually working to improve on the technique.
+Sure Hair International in Toronto, Canada has been performing dense-packed follicular unit hair transplantation and is continually working to improve on the technique even further.